isaacbernat/presentations/optimise/pycon_se_2019_version/final.md

 References: Amdahl's law http://demonstrations.wolfram.com/AmdahlsLaw/

 ### pprofile
 - easy to install with pip and easy to use.
-Just adding the code to be profiled as a context manager, as seen in the screen is enough.
+Just adding the code to be profiled as a context manager (as seen on the screen) is enough.
 - it allows line-by-line profiling (cProfile, python's standard granularity is functions.
 Too broad for us).
 - has a deterministic mode (good for tasks that take few seconds).
 Also a statistical one.